alexlam0206/LamBatOS/README.md

 ## Installation

+Method 1_(RECOMMEND) - Install at Virtual Machine
+1. Download the LamBat OS ISO file from our website.
+2. Import the ISO file to any virtual machine software.
+3. Boot the ISO file on your virtual machine software.
+4. Follow the on-screen instructions to install LamBat OS.

+Method 2_(NOT RECOMMEND) - Direct install on PC
-1. Download the LamBat OS 0.1 Beta ISO file from our website.
+1. Download the LamBat OS ISO file from our website.
 2. Create a bootable USB drive using the ISO file.
 3. Boot your computer from the USB drive.
 4. Follow the on-screen instructions to install LamBat OS.